 In the spirit of continuous growth and recognition of the comprehensive student experience, the co-op office liaises with other student-centered offices to best serve the needs of our students.
 Shared student support and solutions with the Academic Service Center, Office of the Registrar, Student Affairs, Office of International Programs, Wellness Center, and other departments enhance success.
 The co-op team encourages students to be proactive in engaging with student support teams.

 Other Experiential Learning Opportunities

-Kettering University offers an array of experiential learning opportunities that can be interchanged or used to greatly enhance the co-op experiences of our students.
+Kettering University offers an array of experiential learning opportunities that can be interchanged or used to greatly enhance our students' co-op experiences.
 The best examples of these experiences include:

 - On-campus co-op opportunities

 - Entrepreneurship opportunities

 Students interested in integrating some of these options should work closely with their Cooperative Education Manager; in conjunction with their degree departments.